ronardcaktus/deployment-roulette/final-project-notes.md

 ### Step 4: Node Elasticity

-Deployed by running `kubectl apply -f starter/apps/bloatware/bloatware.yml` Before even looking into it too much, I can tell there are too many instances 😅 I'll have to create a new node for this:
+Deployed by running `kubectl apply -f starter/apps/bloatware/bloatware.yml` Before even looking into it, I can tell there are too many instances 😅 I'll have to create a new node for this:

-Some pods are in `pending` state
+Some pods are in `pending` state, due to the lack of computing resources.

 ```sh
     > kubectl get pods